NativeScript/NativeScript/CONTRIBUTING.md

 git commit --amend
 git push --force-with-lease
 ```
-This will require to repeat steps from 1 to 4, since we need to keep the branches with the same history
+This will require you to repeat steps from 1 to 4, since we need to keep the branches with the same history